Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Introduction

-This paper introduces the first anytime performance assessments of MaxSAT LS solvers.
+This paper introduces the first anytime performance assessments of MaxSAT SLS solvers.
 Our anytime performance assessments reveal intriguing behaviors that were invisible for fixed-budget assessments.
-The observations can provide valuable insights for improving the design and parameter settings of future LS solvers.
-The hybrid solvers, which are the current state-of-the-art MaxSAT solvers, operate complete solvers and LS solvers independently and alternatively.
-Therefore, this work focusing on analyzing LS may contribute to potential enhancements of hybrid methods.
+The observations can provide valuable insights for improving the design and parameter settings of future SLS solvers.
+The hybrid solvers, which are the current state-of-the-art MaxSAT solvers, operate complete solvers and SLS solvers independently and alternatively~\cite{CaiL20}.
+Recent work on improving hybrid solvers mainly works on enhancing the performance of the SLS part~\cite{MSESOLVER}.
+Therefore, this work focusing on analyzing SLS will certainly contribute to future enhancement of the state-of-the-art MaxSAT solvers.
 In addition, the assessment techniques employed in this work can be transparent to both complete and hybrid solvers.
 In practice, our results \emph{reveal (dis)advantages of the solvers across different problem instances} and \emph{demonstrate algorithms' convergence progress aggregated across multiple instances}.
 Apart from providing a comprehensive assessment that can inspire experts to improve the design of algorithms further, the quantitative assessment also creates an alternative way for algorithmic tools, e.g., hyperparameter optimizers, to recognize algorithms' performance.